nathPay/storj-python/README.md

 **NOTE**: for Python

-Please ensure [pip](https://pypi.org/project/pip/) is installed on your system.
-If you have Python version 3.4 or later, pip is included by default.
+Please ensure you have Python 3.x and [pip](https://pypi.org/project/pip/) installed on your system.
+If you have Python version 3.4 or later, pip is included by default. pythonStorj does not support Python 2.x.
 ```
 $ python get-pip.py
 ```